d0ugr/tinyapp/README.md

 ## Testing

 Unit tests can be run with `npm test`.
-See the `tests` directory for test scripts.
+See the `test` directory for test scripts.